LSSTDESC/ReprocessingTaskForce/README.md

 See the task force [proposal](Taskforce2015_Reprocessing.md)

-Some documentation will be maintainede in the [Wiki](https://github.com/DarkEnergyScienceCollaboration/ReprocessingTaskForce/wiki)
+Documentation is maintained in the [Wiki](https://github.com/DarkEnergyScienceCollaboration/ReprocessingTaskForce/wiki)